Transformative Technology and their Legal Risks

 We have seen many businesses seeking to demonstrate their ethical practices by investing in or diversifying into ‘climate tech’ and ‘infratech’ (the integration of technology with infrastructure).
 Businesses operating in these fields have the potential to bring about world-changing results.
 However, to maximise the potential of those potential results and to preserve the value of those businesses they must ensure that the business moats they have established (be that talent pools or intellectual property) are adequately protected through robust legal mechanisms, as without those, the value of a business could quickly dissipate.

-For advice or further information, please contact us.
+For advice or further information, please contact our Business Law team.